prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/01_World_Lore/History/rogue-wave.md

   - sedna
   - black-brine

-overview: |
+summary: |
   A legendary ship that emerges every few centuries from mist—never claimed, only accepted.
   Those who sail it are destined for great deeds before the vessel vanishes once more.

-  Attempts to seize it by force always fail, for the Rogue Wave chooses its own crew and fate.
+overview: |
+  A legendary ship that emerges every few centuries from mist, never claimed, only accepted.
+  Those who sail it are destined for great deeds before the vessel vanishes once more.

 legends:
   - Appears from nowhere, sails until its chosen crew’s time is done, then disappears into fog or another plane.
-  - Believed to rest in Sedna’s embrace or within the Elemental Plane of Air.
+  - Believed to rest in Sedna’s embrace or the Elemental Plane of Air.
-  - Attempts to capture it by force end in ruin; the ship rejects the unworthy.
+  - Attempts to seize it by force always fail.

 modern_return:
-  - PCs named it "The Rogue Wave," unaware of its true, older name.
+  - PCs named it "The Rogue Wave," unaware of its true name.
   - Some recognize it with awe or fear, seeing an omen of fortune or doom.
   - Rival captains envy its power, believing it rightfully theirs.